Md905908324/LFG-Scheduler/README.md

 ## **License**

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is for private use and development for Matthew Ding and the startup Real LFG.
+Do not replicate or use code without permission.
+Contact if there are any questions.